NCAR/NA-CORDEX-CMIP6/visualization/README_time_series.md

      - replace */path/to/your* with the actual path to where the config.yaml file is located
      - *$HOME* refers to the directory where the NA-CORDEX-CMIP6 code was saved
+     - the config.yaml file does not need to reside in the same directory as the plot.py module